SAP/ui5-tooling/docs/pages/SAPUI5.md

       optional: true
 ```

-Make sure that your project defines [Specification Version 2.0](./Configuration.md#specification-version-20) or higher.
+Please make sure that your project defines [Specification Version 2.0](./Configuration.md#specification-version-20) or higher.

-For details, please see the corresponding [framework configuration documentation](././Configuration.md#framework-configuratio).
+For details please refer to the [framework configuration documentation](././Configuration.md#framework-configuratio).

-### Differences Between OpenUI5 and SAPUI5
+## Differences Between OpenUI5 and SAPUI5

-The open source project [OpenUI5](https://openui5.org/) provides most of the fundamental framework features.
-[SAPUI5](https://ui5.sap.com/) enhances on this by providing additional libraries under a different license.

-OpenUI5 is provided under the Apache 2.0 license.
-The SAPUI5 packages that are consumed in the UI5 Tooling are provided under the terms of the [SAP Developer License Agreement](https://tools.hana.ondemand.com/developer-license-3.1.txt).

-Note that projects which use the OpenUI5 framework cannot depend on projects that use the SAPUI5 framework.

-Please also see the [UI5 SDK documentation "SAPUI5 vs. OpenUI5"](https://ui5.sap.com/#/topic/5982a9734748474aa8d4af9c3d8f31c0).
+Please refer to our documentation on the [differences between OpenUI5 and SAPUI5](./FAQ.md##whats-the-difference-between-openui5-and-sapui5)